Best 4K TV for PS4 Pro Android Central 2020

 - Quite heavy compared to others

 The combination of the curved display and price tag make this a compelling choice.
-The design is gorgeous which makes this my favorite TV on the market.
+The design also gorgeous.

 The additional HDMI — normal TVs have three, the B8 has four — is a godsend for those of us who play video games.
 When you have soundbars or multiple consoles in one TV you need all the connections you can get.